 RLI is classified as a Level 3 asset for valuation purposes since its fair value uses significant unobservable inputs.
 RLI is administered by Francis J. Vassallo & Associates, a Maltese company.
 RLI management value the net assets of the company using a documented valuation procedure.
 The key significant unobservable input used in this process is land values in Mexico sourced from independent professional advisers, Cushman & Wakefield.
 These "area based" land values are applied without adjustment to individual properties, the existence and ownership of which is also independently verified by law firm Baker & Mackenzie.
 Consistent and accurate application of the agreed valuation methodology is verified by PricewaterhouseCoopers on an annual basis.
-The administrator, Francis J. Vassallo & Associates, only performs an annual valuation each 31 December, resulting in a stale NAV per share at each 30 June period end.
+The administrator, Francis J. Vassallo & Associates, only performs an annual valuation each 31 December.
 The value of RLI had remained almost unchanged, slightly above cost, since BGHL made its investment in June 2008.

-In accordance with BGHL's valuation policy, this investment is treated as a private equity fund which should be valued at fair value but, in order to reflect the uncertainty in the valuation, the investment was carried at cost (\$1.00) as long as the NAV per share remained between \$1.00 and \$1.25.
-This was the case as at 31 December 2016.

-However, in the period, BGIM has received a fairly strong indication that it is going to be at least another 10 years until Rasaland realises its assets, whereas BGHL's exit horizon is likely to be within a much shorter timeframe.
-A recent transaction from May 2017 brings evidence that BGHL will only be able to exit at a material discount to the net asset value of RLI if it wishes to exit before the expected extended term.
+In accordance with BGHL's valuation policy, this investment is treated as a private equity fund which should be valued at fair value.
+A forced sale transaction on approximately 5% of the share capital in May 2017 provided evidence that BGHL will likely only be able to exit at a material discount to the net asset value of RLI if it wishes to exit before the expected term.
+BGIM has received a fairly strong indication that it is going to be at least another 10 years until RLI realises its assets, whereas BGHL's exit horizon is likely to be within a much shorter timeframe.
 As a consequence, BGIM's valuation committee has amended its valuation methodology and fair value assessment.
-Since May 2017, given BGHL's time horizon to exit this investment and past transactions, the Investment Manager's valuation committee applies a 50% illiquidity discount to the net asset value per share calculated by the administrator.
-The change in unrealised loss on the RLI investment for the period amounted to €4,955,968 (Period ended 30 June 2016: loss of €204,310) attributable to the marking down of this investment by a 50% discount to the latest year-end net asset value per share.
+Since May 2017, given BGHL's time horizon to exit this investment and past transactions, the Investment Manager's valuation committee has applied a 50% illiquidity discount to the net asset value per share calculated by the administrator.